GaelMauri/SQL-Tryout/README.md

 - **CSV Datasets**: where all the data inputted comes from and, therefore, where all the output source from.
 The csv files of the "Material" section have been provided by Luke Barousse, while the files in the "Results and Insights" section have been created from the queries.
 - **PostgreSQL**: the relational database management system of my choice, based on the quantity of systems demanded by Data Analyst jobs in Denmark, coming out on top 2 out of the existing database management system, also recommended by the course.
 Source from [this page](https://datanerd.tech/).
 - **VSCode**: my go-to code editor, due to its high customizability, extensions, and language support, boosting my efficiency when running these queries.
-- **GitHub**: in order to store these project, upload the its results, and periodically build a sufficient portfolio, I used GitHub to control the progress and updates of this repository.
+- **GitHub**: in order to store these project, upload its results, and periodically build a sufficient portfolio, I used GitHub to control the progress and updates of this repository.

 ### Datasets Used
 Across the code shown in the next section there are 4 datasets from where the data is sourced.
 These are: